anurag994/stock_analysis/README.md

 # stock_analysis
-Perform webscraping in Python to obtain data.
+Perform Webscraping Dashboarding in Python to obtain data.
 Extract data using a Python library.